authlete/authlete-java-jaxrs/README.md

 such as the name of the client application and requested permissions.
 An end-user checks the information and decides either to authorize or to deny the request.
 An authorization server receives the decision and returns a response according to the decision.
-This means that an authorization server must have an endpoint that receives the decision in addition to the authorization endpoint.
+Therefore, an authorization server must have an endpoint that receives the decision by an end-user in addition to the authorization endpoint.

 `AuthorizationDecisionHandler` is a class to process the decision.
 The class has `handle()` method as does `AuthorizationRequestHandler`.